M-Sakr/MS-DB-Connect/README.md

 if u work with local network u may need to sql auth and user so that i developed fuctions for that:
 Change_SQL_Server_authentication
-createUser
+,createUser
-CreateLogin
+,CreateLogin
-createPermission
+,createPermission
-and finally generate txt file has ur connection string, copy string and past it in ur app.
+,and finally generate txt file has ur connection string, copy string and past it in ur app.

 just past MS-DB_Connect app next to ur DBs and it will loop and attach,,, them